nTh0rn/nthorn/content/blog/diagonal_traversal.md

 		outp[y].append(char)
 	return outp
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This code simple iterates through the string character-by-character, detects when it reaches what would be the end of the row, and wraps to a new line.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This code simple iterates through the string character-by-character, adding each character to a sub-list within our list, detects when it reaches what would be the end of the row, and wraps to a new sub-list.
 The output of an example string is shown below.
 ```
 >>> print(string_to_list("12345679"))
 ['1', '2', '3']